jido/Arcadam/README.md

   to a code block

   Normal text after a code block
+  +
+  That is another paragraph.

-  A second code block
+  A second code block starts here
-  starts here
++
+  continuation of the code block using "+" for empty lines

 ----
 Another way to create